 It will include running workouts, short and efficient strength training workouts complete with a flexible training calendar for you to follow.
 We'll talk about goals, recovery and nutrition along the way, all important parts of any program.

 Are you in?
 Subscribe to this blog to get weekly updates on the progress on the program.
 Follow along as I write it, try it out and give me feedback as we go.
 Get in on a ground floor.

 Here is a sneak peak at how the first week will look.
 Next week I will go into more detail on day one: easy run + strength training A. This will include what 'easy run' means and the specifics of the workout.
 I hope you'll follow along.

 Like this post?
 It helps me a lot when you share with your friends and followers on social media.

 I am a NASM personal trainer and RRCA adult distance running coach that specializes in strength training for runners.
-I offer in-person training in the Shredshed, online training and Fit to Run bootcamps.
-If you are interested in a more in-depth running or strength training plan, please contact me.
+I offer in-person training in the Shredshed, online training and nutrition coaching.
+If you are interested in coaching, please contact me.
 Have questions?
 I'd love to help.

 Are you a Dallas/Fort Worth local?
-Join us for my free Saturday morning bootcamps
+Join us on the last Saturday of every month for my free Saturday morning bootcamps

-While I am a certified personal trainer, I am not your personal trainer.
-Since I don't know your exercise abilities, injury background or medical history, please see your doctor before beginning any new exercise program.
+While I am a certified personal trainer and nutrition coach, I am not your personal trainer and nutrition coach.
+Since I don't know your exercise abilities, injury background or medical history, please see your doctor before beginning any new exercise or diet program.
 This is an opinion blog.
 No information in this blog is intended to be taken as medical advice or prescription.
 Please see your doctor and/or registered dietitian for any health concerns.